uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Make a presentation about your blog
 * Follow the guidelines in the [project spec]({filename}/general/project.md) for URLs and services
 * Allow users to accept or reject follow requests
-* Images get the same protection that posts get as they are POSTS
+* Images get the same protection that entries get as they are POSTS
 * Follow the [API requirements](#api-requirements) in the following section
 * Follow the [Infrastructure and Software Requirements](#infrastructure-and-software-requirements) in the following section